oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 -------------------

-The OAuth 2.0 Implicit flow (defined in Section 4.2 of OAuth 2.0 {{RFC6749}}) works by receiving an access token in the HTTP redirect (front-channel) immediately without the code exchange step.
+The OAuth 2.0 Implicit flow (defined in Section 4.2 of OAuth 2.0 {{RFC6749}}) works by the authorization server issuing an access token in the authorization response (front-channel) without the code exchange step.
 In this case, the access token is returned in the fragment part of the redirect URI, providing an attacker with several opportunities to intercept and steal the access token.

+Authorization servers MUST NOT issue access tokens in the authorization response, and MUST issue access tokens only from the token endpoint.

 ### Attacks on the Implicit Flow